defparam/h1passets/README.md

 Catagories: url, mobile, other, hardware, all (default: url)

 ## WARNING
 **THIS SCRIPT HANDLES YOUR H1 SESSION TOKEN WHICH CONTAINS YOUR HACKERONE PRIVATE DATA AND THE PRIVATE DATA OF YOUR HACKERONE CUSTOMERS.
-BECAREFUL WHEN HANDLING THIS TOKEN.**
+BECAREFUL WHEN HANDLING THIS TOKEN.
+THE AUTHORS ARE NOT LIABLE FOR ANY MISUSE OF THIS SCRIPT OR YOUR HACKERONE SESSION TOKEN.
+PLEASE USE AT YOUR OWN RISK.**

 It is suggested that you assign your token into a variable once using `export` and pushing the env variable into the script's argument list (as shown in the examples).